Automating web applications for testing purposes

 - Learn about Selenium Python bindings.

-- Understand the process of automating a Google Chrome instance with Selenium Python bindings.
+- Understand the process of automating a Brave instance with Selenium Python bindings.

 - Learn how to traverse web pages using DOM navigation.

-- Learn how to switch through windows and frames when using Selenium with Google Chrome.
+- Learn how to switch through windows and frames when using Selenium with Brave.

 - Understand the differences between explicit and implicit waits.

 Selenium is an open-source web automation framework that lets us interact with HTML elements on any web page.
-It’s a great framework for making and testing bots and automated test scripts for websites.
+It’s a great framework for making bots and automated test scripts for websites.

-Selenium is flexible and offers functions to perform basic browser manipulation like dragging and dropping, clicking buttons, filling out forms, grabbing data from specific HTML tags, finding elements in the source code, and even reading the entire page’s source code.
-Anything you want to do on a web page, you can automate with Selenium.
+Selenium is flexible and offers functions to perform basic movements like dragging and dropping, clicking buttons, filling out forms, entering text in search fields, grabbing data from specific tags, finding elements in the source code, and even reading the entire page source code.
+Anything you want to do on a web page, you can automate that with Selenium.

-Since Selenium’s WebDriver supports various programming languages Selenium Python bindings are the specific API framework needed to use Python with Selenium WebDriver.
+Since Selenium WebDriver supports various programming languages Selenium Python bindings are the specific API framework needed to use Python with Selenium WebDriver.